-Many mental health providers use psychodynamic psychotherapy as their primary treatment method for a whole host of conditions that bring people to therapy.
-Psychodynamic psychotherapy is often referred to as “talk” therapy.
+Many mental health providers use psychodynamic psychotherapy — or “talk therapy” — as their primary treatment method for a whole host of conditions that bring people to therapy.
 The focus of dynamic therapy is on increasing awareness of how your past experiences impact your life today.
 The goal is to increase insight and self-knowledge, ultimately leading to more balance and contentment in your life overall.

 Funny You Should Ask Why: With eating disorders, figuring out what caused the disorder in the first place is much less important than doing whatever it takes – immediately – to stabilize eating and weight and reduce symptoms like restricting, binge eating and purging.
 Early change (within the first 8 weeks of treatment) is the single most potent predictor of a good treatment outcome, so we’re motivated to help people change – fast.
 There are many factors that contribute to the development of an eating disorder including genetic influence and brain chemistry – so one will never fully establish the true root cause.
 It’s more important to invest energy in developing skills for coping with your biology and strategies for navigating the world of potential triggers to your disordered eating.
 So really, the “why” is secondary.